Abstract

 Caveats

 Tables comprised of multiple fragments (partitions) is part of the parallelisation features reserved for Enterprise Edition.
-Unfortunately, Informix 14.10 Partial Indexes have been implemented using the same FRAGMENT BY EXPRESSION (or PARTITION) syntax, and this is rejected on lower editions (except Developer) with error 26453 “Fragmentation is not supported in this edition of IDS”.
+Unfortunately, Informix 14.10 Partial Indexes have been implemented using the same FRAGMENT BY EXPRESSION (or PARTITION) syntax, and this is rejected on lower editions (except Developer) with error 26453 “Fragmentation is not supported in this edition of IDS” prior to version 14.10.FC11 (resolved by RFE INFX-I-368).

 This article was updated on 18th August 2020 with new information from Roland Wintgen who has opened a case with IBM.
 A problem occurs if the database or table is in a dbspace with a non-default page size.
 For example, in an instance with 2KB pages by default, if you create a 4KB page dbspace “data4kb” then a new database in it, the following simpler form of SQL for one of our examples produces an error: